![]() |

 inspect PRINT-NUMBER replacing all SPACE by ZERO

-The packed-decimal format is supported by Micro Focus COBOL for the Windows and UNIX environments.
+The packed-decimal format is supported by Micro Focus COBOL for the Windows, UNIX and Linux environments.
 Micro Focus supports both the EBCDIC-encoding and ASCII-encoding (referred to as CHARSET"EBCDIC" and CHARSET"ASCII" compiler directives).
 The packed decimal format in the Micro Focus environment is the same for both EBCDIC and ASCII.
+However, it is possible to initialize a Packed Decimal field with space characters.
+This is considered a bad programming practice and should be avoided.
+Since a space character is a x'40' for EBCDIC and an x'20' for ASCII this could be problematic when converting between the two encoding schemas.

 @echo OFF